 My experience enables me to get to the heart of a case.
 I’m an analytical yet creative thinker who combines an approachable and easy manner with a determination to succeed.

-R v K : Operation Berg Meeker and Operation Bygone: a trial that spanned 9 months in 2018 involving complex allegations of immigration and tax fraud (cheating the Revenue).
+R v K: Operation Berg Meeker and Operation Bygone: a trial that spanned 9 months in 2018 involving complex allegations of immigration and tax fraud (cheating the Revenue) which was said to have netted £13million.
+I represented a trainee barrister said to have organised and run the fraud who left the UK to stand in the Bangladesh general election.

 R v K: Defended in this Serious Fraud Office (SFO) prosecution of a defendant accused of conspiring with others to obtain hundreds of thousands of pounds of investment from American doctors in respect of a factory that never existed.